Interwebb/amazing-furniture/README.md

 ![Desktop Screens Solution](images/amazing.png)

 ### Join the Challenge!
+- clone the repo with `git clone`

+- create a branch in the format `solution/[username]` so that its easy to identify

+-

 This project gave me the opportunity to dive deeper into JavaScript, particularly when it came to handling logic, implementing solutions, and custom error handling.
 It was a challenge at first, but with practice, it's getting better every day.
 Now, I want to extend this learning experience to the community.